This eBook includes the following formats, accessible from your Account page after purchase:

 This eBook requires no passwords or activation to read.
 We customize your eBook by discreetly watermarking it with your name, making it uniquely yours.

 CMMI® for Services (CMMI-SVC) is a comprehensive set of guidelines to help organizations establish and improve processes for delivering services.
 By adapting and extending proven standards and best practices to reflect the unique challenges faced in service industries, CMMI-SVC offers providers a practical and focused framework for achieving higher levels of service quality, controlling costs, improving schedules, and ensuring user satisfaction.
-A member of the newest CMMI model, CMMI-SVC Version 1.3, reflects changes to the model made for all constellations, including clarifications of high-maturity practices, alignment of the sixteen core process areas, and improvements in the SCAMPI appraisal method.

 The book is divided into three parts.

 Part One begins by thoroughly explaining CMMI-SVC, its concepts, and its use.
 The authors provide robust information about service concepts, including a discussion of lifecyles in service environments; outline how to start using CMMI; explore how to achieve process improvements that last; and offer insights into the relationships among process areas.

 Part Two describes generic goals and generic practices, then details the complete set of CMMI-SVC process areas, including specific goals, specific practices, and examples.
 The process areas are organized alphabetically by acronym for easy reference.

 Part Three contains several useful resources, including CMMI–SVC-related references, acronym definitions, a glossary of terms, and an index.